po1sigala/live/02-Lesson-Plans/Part-Time/07-Week_Project-1/README.md

 ## Instructor/TA Notes

 * Prepare a list of project group members prior to the first class for this unit.
-Assign 3 students per group: one advanced, one average, one struggling.
+Assign three students per group: one advanced, one average, one struggling.
 You can add a slide to this unit's slide deck to list the group members, or you can send the list out to students via Slack.
 Let students know that they will be allowed to create their own groups for the final project.

 * If students complain about group configurations, remind them of the following: